Breast Implant Cancer Attorney • ALCL Lawsuit

-A breast implant cancer attorney from The Carlson Law Firm is ready to help.
+A breast implant cancer attorney from The Carlson Law Firm is ready to help women diagnosed with anaplastic large cell lymphoma file an ALCL lawsuit.
 Many women do not know that having breast implants places them at an increased risk of developing cancer.
 However, there are currently several types of textured breast implants being recalled.
 These brands have a link to a rare form of non-Hodgkin’s lymphoma.
-The World Health Organization (WHO) has recognized that breast implant-associated anaplastic large cell lymphoma or BIA_ALCL, can develop following breast implant augmentation surgery.
+The World Health Organization (WHO) has recognized that breast implant-associated anaplastic large cell lymphoma or BI_ALCL, can develop following breast implant augmentation surgery.
 These findings have prompted several lawsuits filed by patients and their families.

 The Carlson Law Firm has more than 40 years of experience amplifying the voices of those hurt by pharmaceutical manufacturer negligence.
 Our team of experts represents clients nationwide.
 If you need legal representation for your ALCL lawsuit, contact us to find out how we can help.